Your family’s health is a priority

 Yes!
-Get money saving health tips from expert penny-pinchers and bloggers for their best money saving secrets.
-They are free on the internet use your social network to discover money saving health tips.
+Get money-saving health tips from expert penny-pinchers and bloggers for their best money-saving secrets.
+They are free on the internet to use your social network to discover money-saving health tips.

 1. Vaccinate for free If your kids are on Medicaid, not insured or underinsured (meaning your health plan doesn’t cover shots), they can get free vaccinations from the federal government’s Vaccines for Children Program.
 Details are at www.CDC.gov.

 2. Join a clinical trial: Many medical studies need people for research on chronic diseases, such as diabetes, or common ailments, such as allergies.
 You’ll get free medication and treatment.
 In some cases, you’ll be paid.
 A database of federally funded and private medical trials is at ClinicalTrials.gov.